Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic categories

 \begin{proposition} If we set $\tilde{\prodH} = (\id \otimes \ev) \circ (\coprH \otimes \id)$ and $\tilde{\prodH}' = (\ev \otimes \id) \circ (\id \otimes \coprH)$, then the following identities hold in $\Algf$:

 \end{proposition}

-A graphical representation of relations~\hrel{q1} to \hrel{q4'} can be found in Table~\ref{table-mu/fig}.
+A graphical representation of relations~\hrel{q1} to \hrel{q3'} can be found in Table~\ref{table-mu/fig} (where the reader should ignore for now the dashed boxes and arrows).
 Notice that relations~\hrel{q2}, \hrel{q2'}, \hrel{q3}, and \hrel{q3'} imply that $\tilde{\prodH}$ and $\coprH$ are dual to each other with respect to the coevaluation.
 Furthermore, as mentioned above, $H$ admits the structure of a Frobenius algebra in $\Algf$, determined by the product $\tilde{\prodH}$, the unit $\tilde{\unitH} = \inteH$, the coproduct $\coprH$, and the counit $\counH$ (see \cite[Appendix~A.2]{FS10}).